NVE/ebm/docs/source/user_case.rst

    .. tab:: Raw csv

-        Add this CSV text to the end of energy_need_original_condition.csv
+        You can add the raw excel content at the end of energy_need_original_condition.csv using notepad or a similar text editor.

         .. code-block:: text